discordjs/guide/guide/interactions/registering-slash-commands.md

 First up, we'll introduce you to global application commands.
 These types of commands will be available in all guilds your application has the `applications.commands` scope authorized, as well as in DMs.

 ::: tip
 Global commands are cached for one hour.
-That means that new global commands will fan out slowly across all guilds and will only be guaranteed to be updated in an hour.
-Guild commands however update instantly.
-As such, we recommend you use these for quick testing and global commands when they're ready for public use.
+New global commands will fan out slowly across all guilds and will only be guaranteed to be updated after an hour.
+Guild commands update instantly.
+As such, we recommend you use guild-based commands during development and publish them to global commands when they're ready for public use.
 :::

 So, to register a global command we'll be passing an `ApplicationCommandData` object to the `ApplicationCommandManager#create()` method as follows: